-I am a PhD student in Business Administration at the Department of Management and Organization (DMO).
-I also work as an organizational- and leadership consultant.
+I am a PhD Candidate in Business Administration at the Department of Management and Organization.
+Furthermore, I work with organizational and team development as a consultant.

 The current work title of my research project is:

-To share or not to share - that is the question
+To share or not to share failures – that is the question!

 Why this project

 In the organizational context, people commit errors on a daily basis and fail in different ways, which creates consequences both for themselves, the organization, its stakeholders, and in some cases for society at large.
 In the United States alone, it is estimated that over 250,000 people die each year from medical errors (Makary & Daniel, 2016).
 Errors and failures are constantly present not only in various aspects of organizational life, but also in the economy, the environment, and in public society.

 However, the research on these phenomena is relatively young.
 In the early 1990s it first began to seriously take the time and energy from different researchers around how people and companies could prevent, manage and learn from errors and failures (e.g., Sitkin, 1992).
 Despite the negative consequences that errors and failures cause, previous research indicates its valuable and important function in organizations.
 Among other things, errors and failures create the conditions for learning, improvement and efficiency.
 Although, this has been known for a long time, for most organizations it has proved difficult to achieve in practice (Argyris, 1993; Edmondson, 1996, 1999; Reason, 1990; Sitkin, 1992).
 Previous research also shows that people in organizations usually try to hide their failures or even blame others (Edmondson, 1996; Tax & Brown, 1998 ; Tucker & Edmondson, 2003; Uribe, Schweikhart, Pathak, & Marsh, 2002), creating barriers to learning, development, and efficiency.